todb/kev-lite/README.md

 MIT-Licensed, copyrighted by [Huge Success, LLC](https://hugesuccess.org).
 As much as ChatGPT sourced code can be copyrighted, anyway.

-Note, the real and official KEV, at https://cisa.gov/kev, is much more real and official.
+Note, the real and official KEV at https://cisa.gov/kev, is much more real and official.
 This is just a usability toy.